 Students take classes on human disease, human biology, and contemporary health issues, among others.
 For individuals seeking to become health science teachers in California schools, the School Health Education program prepares them for the Single Subject Teaching Credential in Health Science.

-To graduate with a degree in Health Science, students must complete a total of 120 credits, at least 40 of which must come from a list of upper division courses.
+To graduate with a health science degree online, students must complete a total of 120 credits, at least 40 of which must come from a list of upper division courses.
 In addition to general education classes, the core curriculum is a series of classes designed to prepare students for competency in five separate areas: statistics, program development, professionalism, health services organization, and health promotion.
 Specific classes include Introduction to Human Disease, General Psychology, Statistics, Child Development, and Persuasive Speaking.

 U.S. News & World Report ranked California State University, Long Beach #32 among regional (West) universities in the 2014 edition of Best Colleges.